Working to Protect the Rights of Car Accident Victims in Tappahannock, Virginia

 - Collecting documentation.
 Often, the injured person will find it difficult to record the details of the accident at the time it occurred.
 The lawyers at Emroch & Kilduff may go back to the spot where the accident took place to recreate what happened.
 This can help prove fault.

 - Recording witness testimony.
 Did someone see the at-fault driver stumble out of a bar just minutes before the accident?
 Talking to key witnesses who saw the accident from different perspectives could help strengthen your case.

 - Talking with doctors and medical professionals to get a full scope and understanding of your injuries.
 This will help explain why you seek certain compensation.

 - Communicating with the insurance companies regarding a settlement.
 Usually, insurance companies will offer the lowest possible initial settlement.
 Insurance companies are set up to support you in the event of an accident, but their primary concern is actually staying in business and remaining profitable.
 An experienced attorney will negotiate for fair and just compensation for your damages.

 - If the liable party or the insurance company is unwilling to make a reasonable offer, we are prepared to take your case to court in front of a jury.

 Schedule a Consultation With an Experienced Tappahannock Car Accident Lawyer Today

 When you suffering from injuries sustained in an accident, the road ahead can look bleak.
 Worrying about medical bills and the inability to work due to your injuries adds stress to the situation.
 At Emroch & Kilduff, we understand that collecting compensation from the negligent person or entity that caused your accident can make all the difference in helping you get started on the road to recovery.
-If you were recently injured in a car crash in Tappahannock, please schedule a free consultation with our experienced car accident lawyers by calling us at (804) 358-1568 contacting us at Emroch & Kilduff today.
+If you were recently injured in a car crash in Tappahannock, please schedule a free consultation with our experienced Tappahannock car accident lawyers by calling us at (804) 358-1568 or contact us at Emroch & Kilduff today.